Food & Drink

 • You can get vegan and vego versions of their tasting menu

-• BYO on Wednesday and Thursday nights
+• BYO on Wednesday, Thursday and Friday nights plus Friday lunch

 • Keep an eye out for their takeaway feasts come Christmas and other special dates